buzzysale/Clearcore-DM49C04/README.md

 "%" will display as an empty character (a space), but so will just using the space character.

-"*" will activate the . between the numbers.
+"*" will activate decimal (.) between the numbers.

-"#" will clear the screen buffer (turn it off).
+"#" will clear the screen buffer.
+I suggest you send this before every string.
+A plain # without following characters will turn the display off.